MCP-Mirror/Omedia_mcp-server-drupal/README.md

 works with the `STDIO` transport.
 In order to use `SSE` transport this server is not required.

+> [!IMPORTANT]
+> Both the Drupal module and this server are in active development.
+Use them at
+> your own risk.

 ## Installation and Usage

 - Download the binary for your system from the